Zeta Functions and the (Linear) Logic of Markov Processes: A sub-Markov processes cocycle

 \subsection{A first model of Linear Logic}

-To obtain a model of linear logic, one has to consider sub-Markov kernels with a set of states.
-Following Seiller's construction of a model of second-order linear logic \cite{seiller-goif}, we will consider here that the set of states is equal to the segment $[0,1]$.
-Note however that fragments of linear logic can be modelled when the set of states is chosen to be discrete \cite{seiller-goie}, so a model where all sets of states are considered is possible to describe although it would be in some cases impossible to interpret some constructions.
+To obtain a model of full linear logic, one has to consider sub-Markov kernels with a set of states.
+Following a previous construction of a model of second-order linear logic \cite{seiller-goif}, we will represent the set of states by the segment $[0,1]$.